ramosa1308/azure-maven-plugins/docs/web-config.md

 ## About web.config file

-> Note: This document will talk about web.config file when the user is using JAR deployment for a Windows Web App.
+> Note: This document will talk about web.config file when the user is using JAR deploymentConfig for a Windows Web App.

-When the user is using JAR deployment for a Windows Web App, the plugin will generate a a `web.config` file, this file will be saved at `%HOME%\site\wwwroot\` of your Web App.
+When the user is using JAR deploymentConfig for a Windows Web App, the plugin will generate a a `web.config` file, this file will be saved at `%HOME%\site\wwwroot\` of your Web App.

 Below is the default template of `web.config` which is used in the plugin: